sharaizk/patient-app-server/README.md

 6. Use “yarn dev” or “npm run dev” to run the project.
 Your terminal should look like this <img width="416" alt="image" src="https://github.com/sharaizk/patient-app-server/assets/64202206/9392947b-01fa-49ee-9623-d3275ad43fc9">
 7. Run “npx sequelize-cli db:migrate” to auto generate tables inside your DATABASE
 8. Run “npx sequelize-cli db:seed” to auto generate random USERS and PATIENTS inside your database
+9. After running the seeders, you can use any of the following email to login (without creating new account) seedtest1@gmail.com seedtest2@gmail.com seedtest3@gmail.com seedtest4@gmail.com passowrd for each email is: 123456789